-Photo Courtesy of When The Balloon Goes UpOpens in a new tab.
+Photo Courtesy of When The Balloon Goes Up

 Back in April, the Smith & Wesson M&P Shield took the world by storm.
 Perhaps that is a little dramatic, but there is no denying that this particular gun was a common topic of discussion on many of the gun blogs across the world wide web.
 I took a step back, considered my situation, and decided that the Smith & Wesson M&P Shield was very interesting, but I would pass.